The Ancient Americas: migrations, contacts and Atlantis

 with a characteristic Chinese beard and lion dog on the right shoulder.6

-The Buddhist missionary who claimed to have returned from a trip to Fu Sang in 498 AD said he had visited a country 20,000 li (about 6000 miles) to the east of Siberia.
+The Buddhist missionary who claimed to have returned from a trip to Fu Sang in 498 CE said he had visited a country 20,000 li (about 6000 miles) to the east of Siberia.
 That would place it in vicinity of Mexico.
 He mentioned that the merchants there did not have to pay tax – which was true of Mayan merchants.
 He also spoke of seeing horses and waggons, which is used to dismiss his account as fiction.
 But there are native traditions, reports by pre-Columbian visitors, and other pieces of evidence that point to horses being present in the Americas before the arrival of the Spaniards.8

-Comalcalco was a major Mayan port built in the 1st and 2nd centuries AD.
+Comalcalco was a major Mayan port built in the 1st and 2nd centuries CE.
 It is the only site in pre-Columbian America where kiln-fired clay brick was used.
-A small percentage of the bricks bear motifs and designs, some of which are similar to Roman mason’s marks from the first half of the 1st millennium AD.
+A small percentage of the bricks bear motifs and designs, some of which are similar to Roman mason’s marks from the first half of the 1st millennium CE.
 The dimensions of the bricks and other objects reflect Roman units of measure, and the cement used was similar to that favoured by the Romans.
 However, no Latin inscriptions have as yet been found at the site.9

 Fig. 5.16 Mason marks seen on Comalcalco’s bricks (left) strongly resemble those used by Roman masons (right).